 We have a history of net losses.
 Further, we expect to continue to report net losses for the foreseeable future.
 Our net losses are principally attributable to insufficient revenue to cover the combination of operating costs and interest costs we incur because of our high level of debt, depreciation expenses that we incur resulting from the capital investments we have made and continue to make in our cable properties, and amortization and impairment of our franchise intangibles.
 We expect that these expenses (other than amortization and impairment of franchises) will remain significant, and we therefore expect to continue to report net losses for the foreseeable future.
-Additionally, reported losses allocated to minority interest on the statement of operations are limited to the extent of any remaining minority interest balance on the balance sheet related to Charter Holdco.
-Because minority interest in Charter Holdco was substantially eliminated at December 31, 2003, commencing in the first quarter of 2004, we began to absorb substantially all future losses before income taxes that otherwise would have been allocated to minority interest.
-This resulted in an additional \$124 million of net loss for the three months ended March 31, 2004.
-Subject to any changes in Charter Holdco's capital structure, future losses will continue to be absorbed by Charter.

 For the three months ended March 31, 2004 and 2003, our income from operations, which includes depreciation and amortization expense but excludes interest expense, was \$175 million and \$77 million, respectively.
-Our operating margins increased from 7% for the three months ended March 31, 2003 to 14% for the three months ended March 31, 2004, primarily as a result of a gain on the sale of certain cable systems in Florida, Pennsylvania, Maryland, Delaware and West Virginia to Atlantic Broadband Finance, LLC of approximately \$108 million, partially offset by increases in option compensation expense and special charges that we recognized in the three months ended March 31, 2004.
+Our operating margins increased from 7% for the three months ended March 31, 2004, primarily the result of a gain on the sale of certain cable systems in Florida, Pennsylvania, Maryland, Delaware and West Virginia to Atlantic Broadband Finance, LLC of approximately \$108 million, partially offset by increases in option compensation expense and special charges that we recognized in the three months ended March 31, 2004.

 Since our inception, and currently, our ability to conduct operations has been and continues to be dependent on our access to credit under our credit facilities.
-The occurrence of an event of default under our credit facilities could result in borrowings from these credit facilities being unavailable to us and could, in the event of a payment default or acceleration, also trigger events of default under our outstanding public notes and would have a material adverse effect on us.
+The occurrence of an event of default under our credit facilities could result in borrowings from these credit facilities being unavailable to us and could, in the event of a payment default or acceleration, also trigger events of default under our outstanding notes and would have a material adverse effect on us.
 Including the effects of the refinancing in April 2004, approximately \$15 million of our financing matures during 2004, which we expect to fund through borrowings under our credit facilities.